 Crappies movements in the fall are much like in the summer.
 Fish will continue to hold deep, yet they will begin to suspend off of prime structure areas in the general vicinity of baitfish schools.
 Summer presentations are your best lure options, but the general rule in the fall is to fish slower.
 Tossing a crankbait while barely turning the reel handle or jigging a spoon with 10 to 20 second pauses in between will entice these semi-active fish to hit.
 Cloudy, windy days seem to bring fish higher up in the water column, while sunny, bright days will push the finicky crappie deeper.

 - Use 1/4 – 1/8 ounce lead jigs with live minnows

 - Jig off the bottom; you’ll be surprised how active they can be!

 Article courtesy of OntarioAngler.net

 Here you’ll find an all-inclusive crappie fishing resort featuring world-class outdoor activities and exceptional amenities.
-When you book a crappie fishing package with us, you’ll enjoy fine dining, panoramic views of the lake and other features.
+When you book crappie fishing packages with us, you’ll enjoy fine dining, panoramic views of the lake and other features.
 Our crappie fishing guides will make sure you find all the best spots.